Linux Permissions Explained

 The privileges are summed up and depicted by one number.
 Therefore, the possibilities are:

-As you have to define permission for each category (user, group, owner), the command will include three (3) numbers (each representing the summation of privileges).
+As you have to define permission for each category (user, group, owner), the command includes three numbers (each representing the summation of privileges).

 The same permission settings can be defined using the octal format with the command: